-‘Biogs’ are traditionally written in the third person.
-And for good reason.
-It allows you to shamelessly blow your own trumpet a little.
-But also, scribbling down a life lived from the p.o.v of your 50+ year old self, you start to wonder, “Is that really me?”
+Biogs are traditionally written in the third person.
+And for good reason; it allows you to shamelessly blow your own trumpet a little.
+But also, scribbling down a life lived from the point of view of your 50+ year old self, you start to wonder, “Is that really me?”
 So…

 Stewart Ennis was born in 1961 in Bridge of Weir, (see photo above) Scotland, a shy Plymouth Brethren boy, of uncertain origin, who desperately tried to fit in by walking up and down the street in a bald wig and overcoat, and dressing up as his own mother at the Boys’ Brigade Halloween party.

 He first worked as a journalist, then a nurse, then a printer.
 Then, after trying to join the Royal Navy on the strength of having watched several episodes of Love Boat, and being rejected on account of having monocular vision, (a condition that, ironically, he shared with Admiral Nelson), he trained as an actor at the passionately inward looking East 15 Acting School and then at the playfully outward looking Ecole Philippe Gaulier.
 Sorted.

 Since 1986 he’s had the pleasure to work with some brilliant Scottish theatre Companies including; Communicado, Roughcast, S.D.G, The Tron, The Arches, Hullabaloo, ConFab, Giant, Reeling & Writhing, Dundee Rep, Right Lines, TAG and as well as Theatre Sans Frontiers in Northumbria, Theatre Urubaru in Finland and Tinderbox Theatre in Belfast.

 In 1990 he co-founded the award winning theatre ensemble Benchtours (originally Theatre Bouffon) and was involved in devising many of their international touring shows including; It’s A Boy, The Splitting of Latham, Ship of Fools, The Death of Don Quixote, Haroun & The Sea of Stories, The Emperor’s Opera, Limbo, Carnivale and Peepshow (the last three being collaborations with Pete Brooks’ & Insomniac Theatre)